RBI auto debit rules: How to manage your B2B payments?

 RBI auto debit rules will largely impact B2B transactions too, where SaaS companies stand to lose millions if clients fail to authorize recurring payments.
 There is an easier solution that can help SaaS companies circumvent these trying times.

-Volopay corporate cards with inbuilt credit can help SaaS companies to set recurring payments with their vendors without having to reauthorize every payment again and again.
+Volopay corporate cards can help SaaS companies to set recurring payments with their vendors without having to reauthorize every payment again and again.

 With Volopay, you can create specific virtual cards to streamline your subscription management.
 Simply set it to auto pay and forget it!